Last updated on May 23rd, 2022

 Tom Pick: There’s a lot of research out and see reports pop up from time to time on the post should be longer than a certain length.
 HubSpot has done a lot of work on blogging frequency, showing the correlation of frequency and time.

 To me, the ideal length is whatever number of words you need to cover the subject adequately and do a good job of it.
 And the idea of frequency is as frequently as you can write content like that.
 Rather than setting a frequency, I am going to post five times a week, and then you end up, doing one decent post and four pieces of crap.
 Instead, focus on how many really good posts can I do every week?

 Casie Gillette: There is no one answer to this question.
 Because it’s just like everything else in marketing.
 You want to look and see what is currently ranking.
 If I am looking to rank for a specific term, or a specific phrase, I will look and see what’s already there.
-There might be 2000 word articles, but there might be an instance.
+Incase of guest posting, there might be 2000 word articles, but there might be an instance.

 They are just very short pages, and all it will take for you to rank is creating something a little bit better.
 There, it’s not necessarily tied to like a certain length.
 It is dependent on the topic of the keyword, the type of content that’s already there.
 The more competitive phrases you get, the longer you tend to see that content BD, right.
 Or, the more comprehensive we tend to see that BB.